Custom Model Binding In ASP.NET Core MVC Pattern

 Introduction

 In the MVC pattern, Model binding maps the HTTP request data to the parameters of a Controllers action method.
 The parameter can be of a simple type like integers, strings, double, etc. or they may be complex types.
-MVC then binds the request data to the action parameter by using the parameter name.
+Modelbinder MVC then binds the request data to the action parameter by using the parameter name.

 Solution